User interface modeling: Generative programming

 These approaches connect domain methods with GPL [Generative programming].
 Cross-cutting concerns are addressed at compile-time, which does not directly accommodate future adaptive UIs needing runtime information.

 Aspect-based UIs

-Aspect-based solution suggested by [Cerny2013][Cerny2013a][AspectFaces] integrates advantages of code-inspection based and generative programming approaches.
+Aspect-based solution suggested by Tomáš Černý integrates advantages of code-inspection based and generative programming approaches.
 It inspects existing code and applies aspect oriented methods to address cross-cutting concerns.
 It works at runtime, reduces information restatement and at the same time separates UI concerns which allows to reuse each independent of others.
-In the study at [Cerny2013] authors reduce UI code by 32% through aspect-based UI approach applied to a production system.
+In a study, authors reduce UI code by 32% through aspect-based UI approach applied to a production system.
 Main advantages are templating for adjusting the presentation, separate definitions of concerns and mostly generic transformation rules applicable across various data.

 Content models

 Models of this kind show the contents of a user interface and its different components.
 Aesthetics and behavior details are not included in this kind of model as it is a form of usage-centered design model.